Bhassyt/BANK-CUSTOMER-CHURN-ANALYSIS-REPORT/README.md

 - Among customers who have been with the company for 10 years, approximately 101 have exited.
 Additionally, customers with tenures of 8 and 9 years, totaling around 197 and 213 respectively, have also exited.
 - The majority of customers with a credit card, specifically around 1,424 individuals, have exited.
 - Mostly minimum age 40 of range and maximum of the age 60 range are customers exited.

+## Conclusions and Recommendations
+---

+**Conclusions**
+- **Customer Distribution:** France had the highest count of customers, followed by Germany and Spain.
+- **Gender Distribution:** Male customers outnumbered female customers.
+- **Churn Rate:** A significant portion of customers did not churn, but there is still a notable churn rate.
+- **Credit Card Usage:** A majority of customers had a credit card.
+- **Activity Status:** Most customers were active, but there was a significant number of inactive customers.
+- **Product Preference:** Product 1 was the most popular among customers, while Product 4 had the lowest adoption.
+- **Churn Patterns:** Churn rates varied by gender, country, active membership, balance levels, tenure, and credit card usage.
+- **Age Group:** Customers within the age range of 40 to 60 were more likely to churn.

+**Recommendations**

+Based on the analysis, i recommend the following actions:
+- **Targeted Marketing:** Focus marketing efforts on retaining customers in countries with higher churn rates like Germany, France, and Spain.
+Tailor marketing strategies to appeal to both male and female demographics.
+- **Retention Strategies:** Implement retention strategies to reduce churn rates, especially among customers with credit cards and those within the age range of 40 to 60.
+Offer incentives, personalized promotions, or loyalty programs to encourage customer loyalty.
+- **Product Improvement:** Assess the performance of less popular products (like Product 4) and consider improving or discontinuing them based on customer preferences and feedback.
+- **Customer Engagement:** Engage with inactive customers to understand their needs and reasons for disengagement.
+Offer personalized experiences or incentives to re-engage them with the company's products and services.
+- **Risk Management:** Monitor customers with minimum balance levels between 50,000 to 250,000 closely and proactively address any issues to prevent churn.
+- **Long-Term Customer Relationships:** Focus on retaining long-term customers by providing excellent service and tailored offerings.
+Investigate the reasons behind the churn of customers with longer tenures and implement strategies to mitigate future attrition.
+- **Data-driven Decision Making:** Continuously analyze customer data to identify trends, patterns, and opportunities for improvement.
+Use insights to refine marketing strategies, product offerings, and customer retention initiatives.

+By implementing these recommendations, the company can work towards reducing churn, enhancing customer satisfaction, and driving long-term profitability.